 The link between hormones and desire in men appears to be a little more straightforward.

-The main player here is testosterone, and low levels are undoubtedly associated with erectile dysfunction.
+The main player here is testosterone, and low levels are associated with erectile dysfunction.

-Drugs like Viagra will not boost a man’s libido, however, they will only help him to maintain an erection.
+Drugs like Viagra will not boost a man’s libido, they will only help maintain an erection.

-Testosterone killers include sugar and refined carbohydrates, environmental oestrogens, stress and alcohol, as well as sleep apnea and lack of sleep generally.
+Factors thought to deplete testosterone include sugar and refined carbohydrates, environmental oestrogens, stress and alcohol, as well as sleep apnoea and lack of sleep generally.

 One study showed that after one week of only five hours of sleep per night, testosterone levels dropped significantly.

 Thyroid and Low Libido